 Cozumel, an island located about 10km off the east coast of Mexico’s Yucatán Peninsula and part of the state of Quintana Roo, is famous for its scuba diving.
 Its 22km of reefs and their stunning biodiversity are what makeup Cozumel’s incredible underwater gardens.
 Their beauty is protected; these reefs, which are part of the Mesoamerican Barrier Reef System, are safeguarded by the Arrecifes de Cozumel (Cozumel Reefs) National Marine Park.

-Cozumel is a dive heaven that fits the needs of every experience level; due to its versatility in types of dive sites, there is something for everyone, even those who are just getting certified.
+Cozumel is a diving heaven that fits the needs of every experience level; due to its versatility in types of dive sites, there is something for everyone, even those who are just getting certified.
 Cozumel offers both shore and boat dives; you can dive on your own or take advantage of the many dive shops and dive resorts on the island.